ADA Service Animals

 A "signal animal"means any animal trained to alert an individual who is deaf or hearing impaired to intruders or sounds.

-A "service animal" means any animal individually trained to the requirements of the individual with a disability, including, but not limited to, minimal protection work, rescue work, pulling a wheelchair, or fetching dropped items.
+A "service animal" means any animal individually trained to the requirements of the individual with a disability, including, but not limited to, non-violent protection work, rescue work, pulling a wheelchair, or fetching dropped items.

 California Penal Code section 365.7 states that any person who knowingly and fraudulently represents themselves to be the owner or trainer of any canine licensed as an assistance dog, shall be guilty of a misdemeanor.